-- (a) In no event shall the personal property of an inmate in the custody of the Department of Public Safety, Division of Adult Correction and Juvenile Justice, exceed a maximum total value of two hundred fifty dollars (\$250.00). - (b) When the property of an inmate in the custody of the Department of Public Safety, Division of Adult Correction and Juvenile Justice, is lost, destroyed, or otherwise damaged through the negligent handling of its correctional facility, or staff members thereof, the Department of Public Safety shall reimburse the inmate for the value of the item, or provide for replacement of the item, when the Department's Administrative Remedies Procedure results in that recommendation.
-This shall be the inmate's sole remedy for property loss, destruction, or damage. - (c) Reimbursement pursuant to this section shall be calculated in a manner authorized by the Department of Public Safety, Division of Adult Correction and Juvenile Justice, but in no event shall reimbursement exceed a maximum of two hundred fifty dollars (\$250.00) per incident, nor shall an inmate in the custody of the Department of Public Safety, Division of Adult Correction and Juvenile Justice, be reimbursed for lost, destroyed, or damaged State-issued property."
+(a) In no event shall the personal property of an inmate in the custody of the Department of Public Safety, Division of Adult Correction and Juvenile Justice, exceed a maximum total value of two hundred fifty dollars (\$250.00), except that an inmate may also possess one wedding ring with a value not to exceed five hundred dollars (\$500.00).
+The limitations of this subsection do not apply to (i) medical devices that are not State-issued or (ii) legal material, including copies of documents filed in or prepared for legal actions.

+- (b) When the property of an inmate in the custody of the Department of Public Safety, Division of Adult Correction and Juvenile Justice, is lost, destroyed, or otherwise damaged through the negligent handling of the correctional facility or its staff members, the Department of Public Safety shall reimburse the inmate for the value of the item, or, when recommended by the Department's Administrative Remedy Procedure, provide for replacement of the item.
+This shall be the inmate's sole remedy for property loss, destruction, or damage unless the property is (i) a medical device that is not State-issued or (ii) legal material, including copies of documents filed or prepared for legal actions. - (c) Reimbursement pursuant to this section shall be calculated in a manner authorized by the Department of Public Safety, Division of Adult Correction and Juvenile Justice, but in no event shall reimbursement exceed a maximum of two hundred fifty dollars (\$250.00) per incident, except that reimbursement may be up to five hundred dollars (\$500.00) for a wedding ring.
+An inmate in the custody of the Department of Public Safety, Division of Adult Correction and Juvenile Justice shall not be reimbursed for lost, destroyed, or damaged State-issued property."